JetBrains/kotlin-mobile-docs/topics/kmm-plugin-releases.md

 <td>

 * Compatibility with Android Studio Bumblebee Canary 1.
-* Prepare wizards for Kotlin 1.5.20.
+* Prepare the Project Wizard for Kotlin 1.5.20.

 </td>
 <td>